Artificial Reef Pre-deployment Survey

 - The bottom substrate was primarily sand with some larger aggregate including shell pieces.

-– Invertebrate life observed included sea stars, sea urchins, and jelly fish.
+- Invertebrate life observed included sea stars, crabs, a tube worm, and jelly fish.

-– The few fish observed included sand perch, gobies, juvenile jacks, and a tomtate.
+- The few fish observed included sea robins and juvenile wrasse.

-Metal rods were use to randomly probe the sea floor throughout the area surveyed.
-The sea floor firmness, noted by the depth the probe penetrates the substrate, perhaps provides some indication of future reef materials ability of not sinking into the sea bed.
+A copper ½ inch diameter plumbing pipe was used to randomly probe the sea floor throughout the area surveyed.
+The sea floor firmness, noted by the depth the probe penetrated the substrate, perhaps provides some indication of future reef materials ability of not sinking into the sea bed.
 The diagram below shows the depths of probe penetration at various locations of the surveyed area.
-On average, the probes penetrated roughly 4 inches deep indicating a firm, stable substrate.
+On average, the probe penetrated roughly 6 inches deep indicating a stable substrate.

 Table 1: Sediment Analysis

-The results above indicate over 95% of the total sample consisting of large to medium sized sand.
+The results above indicate nearly 92% of the total sample consisting of large to medium sized sand and aggregate.
 The picture shows the distribution of sediment sizes.

 Divers also visited the nearby artificial reef that was deployed in 2009.
-The existing reef is approximately .4 miles away from the surveyed area discussed in this report.
-Since the reef to be deployed will consist of the same type of material as the existing reef, observations of the 2009 reef could provide some indication of how the new reef may appear in a couple of years.
+The existing reef is approximately .4 miles away (in an east heading) from the surveyed area discussed in this report.
+Since the reef to be deployed will consist of the same type of material as the existing reef, observations of the 2009 reef could provide some indication of how the new reef may appear as it matures.

--Water temp at sea floor around 75 degrees
+-Water temp: at sea floor around 72 degrees

--Some of the fish encountered included tomtates, sheephead, flounder, barracuda, amber jack, and sea bass.
+-Some of the fish encountered included Tomtates, flounder, barracuda, Amberjack, Gag Grouper, and Black Sea Bass.

--Reef material had obvious evidence of encrusting growth but it did appear “more clean” then anticipated.
+-Reef material had obvious evidence of encrusting growth including small establishments of stony coral colonies

 -The most densely populated fish species were the tomtates